Thailand is home to some of the best beaches in the world — but which ones are really the best?

 Come volunteer in Thailand for a whole semester

-Speaking honestly, really bad beaches in Thailand are few and far between, so no matter where you go chances are high that'll be a decent beach.
+Speaking honestly, really bad beaches in the islands are few and far between, so no matter where you go chances are high that'll be a decent beach.
 However, this list is all about the best — you'll find gorgeous water, wide stretches of sand, and pristine waves perfect for a quick swim.
 I've pulled out the top islands since quite a few of Thailand's best beaches are found on the same islands which are already fav vacay spots.
 We've also added some honorable mentions to really round out your vacation:

 As far as beaches go, Klong Dao Beach is a must-visit.
 You can keep busy with paddle boarding and windsurfing lessons, or just hang out in the beyond-clear water or spend time on the soft almost sugary sand.
 Long Beach is another place to catch some sun.
 The sand spreads out into an almost 2-mile beach bookended by a couple of coves if you're looking for a more secluded beach day.
 With so many beaches to see, you'll want to block out a few days to really decide which ones is the "best" on Koh Lanta ... there is quite the debate.
 Or maybe Kantiang beach will be the winner?